What Makes Your Property Value Increase? 12 Key Factors To Watch

 2. Supply and demand

-As we’ve seen recently, supply and demand have a major effect on the housing market.
-Simply put, as the housing supply decreases, creating an inventory shortage, home values go up.
+The basic law of supply and demand have a major effect on the housing market.
+Simply put, as the housing supply decreases or as demand rises, creating an inventory shortage, home values go up.

 A real estate inventory shortage means that there are fewer sellers than there are buyers.